For Immediate Release:

 First, congratulations on your healthy—and almost vegan—diet!
 I’m writing on behalf of PETA and our more than 6.5 million members and supporters worldwide, including thousands across Maryland, regarding Baltimore’s plan to distribute about 200,000 recycling carts, free of charge, to eligible city households.
 Since Earth Day is rapidly approaching, we’d like to help a little by paying to place PETA ads on some of those carts.
 Our ads feature this pro-health, Earth-friendly message: “Meat and Dairy Trash the Planet.
 Go Vegan.”

 Interest in “going green” is skyrocketing with many people who are trying to reduce their carbon footprint.
 However, many others are still unaware of the meat and dairy industries’ devastating impact on the environment.
-The United Nations states that a global shift toward a vegan diet is necessary to combat the worst effects of climate change and that animal agriculture is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”
+The United Nations states that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change and that animal agriculture is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”

 Of course, in addition to trashing the planet, sucking up water resources, and so on, the meat and dairy industries cause untold animal suffering and contribute in various ways to human ill health.
 According to the Academy of Nutrition and Dietetics, vegans reduce their risk of developing diabetes by 62%, their chance of being hospitalized for a heart attack by 33%, their risk of suffering from heart disease by 29%, and their risk of developing cancer by 18%.
 A vegan diet is also linked to a decrease in the risk of suffering from obesity, since vegans are about 18% thinner and 10 to 20 pounds lighter, on average, than their meat- and dairy-eating counterparts.